openalpr/doc/source/getting_started.rst

 Memory and disk requirements are relatively constant.
 Once OpenALPR Watchman initializes, the process uses roughly 500MB per analysis thread (CPU core), and that memory usage will not increase.
 The agent records JPEG images to a disk as plates are recognized.
-However, Disk IO is usually not a bottleneck.
+However, disk IO is usually not a bottleneck.

 First, determine the resolution and *total* frames per second (fps) your hardware will need to handle.
 For instance, to support four cameras with 15, 15, 30, and 20 fps, respectively, you will need hardware capable of 80 fps.
-If you are unsure what fps value to set your camera to, we suggest the following rules of thumb based on the speed of traffic being monitored
+If you are unsure what fps value to set your camera(s) to, we suggest the following rules of thumb based on the speed of traffic being monitored

   - **Low Speed** (under 25 mph): 5-10 fps
   - **Medium Speed** (25-45 mph): 10-15 fps